Boogie Nights (song): History

-In the United Kingdom, the song was #2, and entered on March 5, 1977, only behind Leo Sayer with "When I Need You".
+In the United Kingdom, the song was No. 2, and entered on 5 March 1977, only behind Leo Sayer with "When I Need You".

 "Boogie Nights" has been covered many times by artists such as KC and the Sunshine Band, Will to Power, 911 and The Weather Girls.
 British boy-band Blue also performed the tune in their live shows.

 The song made an appearance in the films Eyes of Laura Mars, Summer of Sam and The Stud, though it was not featured in the 1997 film titled after it: Boogie Nights.
 Apparently the group's lead singer, Johnnie Wilder Jr., a devout born-again Christian, refused to allow the use of the recording in the film because the song was about dancing, not pornography, while the film was about the latter.

-Aaron Judge, right-fielder for the New York Yankees, famously uses the song as his walk-up.
+Aaron Judge, right-fielder for the New York Yankees, uses the song as his walk-up.